Maimonides and health care

 Drink clean water; walk in parks

-For instance, Maimonides realized that a lot of people got sick when they lived in cities.
+For instance, he realized that a lot of people got sick when they lived in cities.
 This was because the sewage got mixed with the water supply.
 It brought dysentery and cholera germs to people who drank the water.
-Maimonides thought it was something in the air.
+He thought it was something in the air.
 But he told people to try to live “in a city with an open forestation and outside water.”
 That was good advice.

 Eat right and exercise